 After years of praying accompanied by prophetic confirmations and many conversations with Trinity Dallas’ senior leaders, Pastors Joe and Nancy Martin, the Neeses and the Martins decided that the time had come to start another church.
 Pastors Joe and Nancy sent the Neese family out with their blessing.

-Through their various experiences, Sako and Matt gained a vision for what would become Wellspring.Live, a church with the goal of producing God-glorifying, community-impacting leaders.
+Through their various experiences, Sako and Matt gained a vision for what would become Wellspring.Live, a church with the goal of producing God-glorifying, world-impacting leaders.
 Also, through Sako’s years of experience in the realms of both education and business, they gained a great appreciation for innovation and new ways of operating.
 In one of their regular “Spirit-storming” meetings they began asking, “If fruit is the measuring rod of a church (John 15:8), how do we structure in a way that most effectively and efficiently produces fruit?”
 Proof is in the product, not the presentation.

 THE NEESE FAMILY